MinchinWeb/blog.minchin.ca/content/20170111-seafoam-2-released.md

 Seafoam is the Pelican theme I use for this site, but published to PyPI in the hope that it will be useful to others.

-This release changes the name of the project to *seafoam* from to unwieldly *[minchin.pelican.themes.minchindotca]({filename}20160912-minchin-dot-ca-pelican-theme-version-110-released.md)*.
+This release changes the name of the project to *seafoam* from to unwieldy *[minchin.pelican.themes.minchindotca]({filename}20160912-minchin-dot-ca-pelican-theme-version-110-released.md)*.
 It also add support for the
 [Pelican Comment System](https://bernhard.scheirle.de/posts/2014/March/29/static-comments-via-email/),